-- A. Signs erected by a government agency within a public road right-of-way when in compliance with state and federal guidelines. - B. Non-commercial signs two (2) square feet or less. - C. Window signs. - D. Murals. - E. Signs not visible from any street or adjacent parcel of property. - F. Nameplate signs two (2) square feet or less. - G. Flags of a non-commercial nature.
+A. Signs erected by a government agency within a public road right-of-way when in compliance with state and federal guidelines.

+- B. Non-commercial signs two (2) square feet or less.

+- C. Murals of a non-commercial nature.

+- D. Signs not visible from any street or adjacent parcel of property.

+- E. Nameplate signs two (2) square feet or less.

+- F. Flags of a non-commercial nature.

+- G. Signs for essential services which are (2) square feet or less.

+- H. Community service group or agency signs (2) square feet or less

+- I. Placards.

+- J. Newspaper box signs.

+- K. Farm identification signs.

+- L. Memorial signs

+- M. Political signs